 The Newsletter of the branch nearest to where you live.

-To join, fill out the application form (see below for its location), send it to the Undergraduate Course Coordinator Department of Psychology, Faculty of Sciences, USQ, for endorsement.
+To join, fill out the application form (see below for its location), send it to the Undergraduate Course Coordinator Department of Psychology, Faculty of Health, engineering and Sciences, USQ, for endorsement.
 The membership application form is available at (then click on the link to Student Subscriber):

 On completion of four years of study, graduates of approved courses can join as Associate Members.

 The current requirement for full membership of the Society is completion of four years approved university training plus a further two years (i.e. six years of training).
 The fifth and sixth years of training are most often completed by a Masters coursework degree (such as the Master of Psychology course at USQ), but can also be satisfied by postgraduate research study (such as a Doctor of Philosophy or Master of Philosophy degree).

 PO Box 126